 Spacing a Wild Privet hedge:

 Plant Wild Privet hedging at 3 plants per metre, 33cms apart.

 You can also plant Wild Privet at 5 plants per metre in a staggered double row, with 33 cms between each plant along the row and 40cms between the rows.

 Common privet is a large native shrub that is usually found growing wild on poor, dry soils near the coast, on the edge of woodland and on chalky terrain.
 It is an excellent plant for wildlife, supporting a range of insects and small birds with its white flowers and small, bitter, black fruit.

 History & uses of Ligustrum vulgare

 Wild privet is found all over Europe, parts of North Africa and eastwards as far as Iraq.
 It supports Privet hawk moth caterpillars, Britain's largest native moth, which also feeds on ash and lilac.
-It has been used extensively as a hedge plant since Elizabethan times, but it has been replaced by Green privet (which was introduced from Japan in the 1880's) in most urban areas.
+It has been used extensively as a hedge plant since Elizabethan times, but it has been almost entirely replaced by Green privet which was introduced from Japan in the 1880's.